 The best way to beat a drug charge is by obtaining a defense attorney with knowledge of the complex related laws, such as those surrounding search and seizures.
 There is no substitute for the skills of an experienced drug crime attorney.
 If you or someone you love has been accused of a drug crime, it’s VITAL that they get the best representation available.
 No matter how big or small your case may seem, do not take a chance when it comes to your freedom.
-Call our criminal defense attorneys at the Lake of the Ozarks today for your free consultation today.
+Call our criminal defense lawyers in Camdenton and Lebanon, MO, for your free consultation today.
 We can be reached at 573-346-9990.
 Your first consultation is FREE.
 In the meantime, keep reading this week’s blog for the answers to a few drug crime-related frequently asked questions we get.

 Q: What are the punishments in MO for Marijuana Drug Possession?

 A: Missouri has medical marijuana laws enacted; however, without a medical marijuana card you can still be charged with Marijuana Possession, under Missouri law, you can be charged with the following:

 Up to 10 grams (first offense): Class D Misdemeanor, no incarceration, up to $500 fine

 Up to 10 grams (second offense): Class A Misdemeanor, 1 year incarceration, up to $2,000 fine

 More than 10-35 grams: Class A Misdemeanor, 1 year incarceration, up to $2,000 fine

 More than 35-30 kilograms: (historically charged with intent to distribute) Felony, 7 years incarceration, up to $10,000 fine

 Q: How strict is the state of Missouri when it comes to drug possession?